symfony/symfony-standard/README.md

 application that you can use as the skeleton for your new app.
 If you want to learn more about the features included, see the "What's Inside?" section.

-This document contains information on how to download and start using Symfony.
+This document contains information on how to download and start using Symfony2.
 For a more detailed explanation, see the
 [Installation chapter](http://symfony.com/doc/current/book/installation.html)
-of the Symfony Documentation.
+of the Symfony2 Documentation.

 1) Download the Standard Edition
 --------------------------------